Somatochlora incurvata: Distribution

 The incurvate emerald has a relatively restricted range in northeastern North America, ranging from Nova Scotia south to New York and west to Wisconsin.

 Habitat

 Incurvate emeralds are found in bogs and fens.
 The larvae are thought to reside within saturated Sphagnum moss.
-Eggs are laid in small pools with the breeding habitat, which may even include temporary depressions created by footprints.
+Eggs are laid in small pools within the breeding habitat, which may even include temporary depressions created by footprints.
 Adults may be found foraging in a wide variety of other habitats.

 Life History

 Like other dragonflies, both larvae and adults feed on smaller insects and other invertebrates.
 Adults are active in the day from June to October, and the species overwinters as larvae.

 Conservation

 Formerly thought to be rare, more recent surveys have found that the species is reasonably common in parts of its range.
 Potential threats include peat harvesting, cranberry farming, water pollution, and alteration of water levels.
 Incurvate Emerald is ranked as globally secure (G5), but is considered rare in many of the states and provinces it is found.